 Social Epidemiology, Health Disparities

-Melissa Ward-Peterson is a Postdoctoral Associate in the Department of Epidemiology, where she coordinates and manages the Research Infrastructure Core for FIU’s Research Center in Minority Institutions (FIU-RCMI).
+Melissa Ward is an assistant professor at the Department of Epidemiology at Stempel College.
+Previously, she was a Postdoctoral Associate at the Community-Based Research Institute, where she coordinated and managed the Research Infrastructure Core for FIU’s Research Center in Minority Institutions (FIU-RCMI).
 From 2016-2017, she participated in the inaugural cohort of FIU’s Presidential Leadership Program.
 She has worked at FIU since 2013; prior to joining Stempel College in 2018, she worked as Research Analyst and Medical Simulation Manager in the Herbert Wertheim College of Medicine.

 From 2011-2013, Melissa worked in the Department of Health Policy at George Washington University (GW) coordinating monitoring and evaluation for the Medical Education Partnership Initiative, a $130 million international health program in 12 African countries administered by the Department of State, HRSA, and NIH.
 In 2010, she completed a GW Global Health Service Fellowship in the Public Health Information and GIS Unit at the World Health Organization in Geneva, Switzerland.
 In several other research positions at GW, she provided technical support for research projects funded by the World Bank and UNAIDS, as well as multiple global health and data analysis courses.